opensearch-project/opensearch-sdk-java/DESIGN.md

 ### Settings
 Walking through a similar example as plugin above, after extension registration is done, extension makes an API call to register custom settings to OpenSearch.
-`ExtensionsOrchestrator` recieves the requests, forwards it to `SettingsModule` to register a new setting and wala, the user is now able to toggle the setting via `_settings` Rest API.
+`ExtensionsOrchestrator` receives the requests, forwards it to `SettingsModule` to register a new setting and wala, the user is now able to toggle the setting via `_settings` Rest API.

 ## FAQ

 - Will extensions replace plugins?
-  We see value in plugins as they are high performant which works well for index/search workloads.
+  Plugins will continue to be supported and extensions are preferred as they will be easier to develop, deploy, and operate.
 - How is the latency going to be for extensions? https://github.com/opensearch-project/OpenSearch/issues/3012#issuecomment-1122682444